assaf/zombie/README.md

     });

 To submit a form, use `pressButton`.
-The first argument can be a CSS selector, the button name (the value of the `name` argument) or the text that shows on the button.
+The first argument can be a CSS selector, the button/input element. the button name (the value of the `name` argument) or the text that shows on the button.
 You can press any `BUTTON` element or `INPUT` of type `submit`, `reset` or `button`.
 The second argument is a callback, just like `clickLink`.

 Of course, before submitting a form, you'll need to fill it with values.
 For text fields, use the `fill` function, which takes two arguments: selector and the field value.
-This time the selector can be a CSS selector, the field name (its `name` attribute), or the text that shows on the label associated with that field.
+This time the selector can be a CSS selector, the input element, the field name (its `name` attribute), or the text that shows on the label associated with that field.

 Zombie.js supports text fields, password fields, text areas, and also the new HTML 5 fields types like email, search and url.